roamiri/roamiri.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a researcher at the intersection of wireless communication and artificial intelligence.
-Currently, I work at the Qualcomm Research Center. :)
+Currently, I work at the Qualcomm AI Research Center. :)